mbwilding/dygma-layer-switcher/readme.md

 cargo build --release
 ```

-Then check the target folder
+Then check the `target/release` directory

 ## Config